Cahyadi-Prasetyo/Cahyadi-Prasetyo/README.md

 ## Hello, I'm Cahyadi Prasetyo

 👋 A passionate student at Universitas Maritim Raja Ali Haji (UMRAH), with a strong interest in technology, programming, and mentoring.
-My background in Software Engineering from SMKN 1 Bintan Timur has provided me with a solid foundation in software development, web programming, UI/UX design, database systems, and UML modeling for system architecture.
+My background in Software Engineering from SMKN 1 Bintan Timur has provided me with a solid foundation in software development, web programming, database systems, and UML modeling for system architecture.

 ### 🔍 What I'm Looking For:
-- 👯 Collaborating on Web Development, UI/UX projects, and Database Management.
+- 👯 Collaborating on Web Development,and Database Management.
 - 🌱 Currently learning Full-Stack Development, API Integrations, and Cloud Computing.

 ### 💬 More About Me: